ibm-cloud-docs/satellite/locations.md

 <br />

-## Attaching capacity to your location control plane
+## Adding capacity to your location control plane
 {: #control-plane-scale}

 As you attach more resources to your {{site.data.keyword.satelliteshort}} location, such as {{site.data.keyword.openshiftlong_notm}} clusters, your location control plane needs more compute capacity to maintain the location.
 You can assign hosts to the control plane to increase the compute capacity.